Jargon buster

 E

-Early Years Settings - All pre-school education provision such as nursery classes and schools, day nurseries, childminders and play groups.
+Early Years Settings – All pre-school education provision, such as nursery classes and schools, day nurseries, childminders and play groups.

 EBD – Emotional and Behavioural Difficulties.

-EHE - Elective Home Education when a parent or carer chooses to educate their child at home.
+Elective Home Education (EHE) – When a parent or carer chooses to educate their child at home.

 F